dotnet/docs/docs/fsharp/language-reference/results.md

 // Define some logic for what defines a valid name.
 //
-// Generates a Result wich is an Ok if the name valides;
+// Generates a Result which is an Ok if the name validates;
 // otherwise, it generates a Result which is an Error. let validateName req =
     match req.Name with